 In lieu of flowers, please consider making a donation to one of the following charities that was important to Richard:

 • Special Olympics: give.specialolympics.org

 • The Papillion Center: papillioncenter.org/donate

 • Northfield Church - Men’s Ministry: northfieldchurch.net/give

-To send flowers to the family of Richard Frankel, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Richard Frankel, please visit Tribute Store